YouCanTouCan/FOSS-setup/README.md

    Allows you to proxy apps to run all traffic through the TOR Network.
 Useful if you want to maximize privacy within a certain app or across your whole phone.

 - ### 🛜 [I2P](https://geti2p.net/en/)
-   *Gratis, CLI Installation OR F-Droid Repository, Fully FOSS, Active, Default Permissions*
+   *Gratis & Self-Hostable, CLI Installation OR F-Droid Repository, Fully FOSS, Active, Default Permissions*
    Allows you to run a browser through I2P, allowing you to access eepsites.

 - ### 🛜 [I2PD](https://i2pd.website/) 🐐
-   *Gratis, AppImage OR F-Droid Repository, Fully FOSS, Active, Default Permissions*
+   *Gratis & Self-Hostable, AppImage OR F-Droid Repository, Fully FOSS, Active, Default Permissions*
    A C++ Implementation of I2P, which allows you to do all the same things you can with regulat I2P.